Close Menu

 Bells often accompany festivities or significant events, marking moments of joy.
 In Luke 15:9, the parable of the lost coin mentions a celebration upon finding it, correlating with the ringing of bells to announce happiness.
 This motif encourages you to celebrate both personal and communal victories in your life.

-Now you might want to learn more about this: Biblical Meaning of the Name Cassidy: Discover Its Rich Heritage and Spiritual Significance
+Now you might want to learn more about this: Biblical Meaning of the Name Kerry: Exploring Its Origins and Symbolism of Strength and Beauty

 Symbols of Purity